GeetaGwl/ML_Examples/README.md

 # ML_Examples

-Examples
-python and c++ examples tow understand logics
+python and c++ examples to understand logics